jesperancinha/jeorg-spring-master-test-drives/docs/reminders/Reminders.md

 3. Support for JUL - Supported
 4. Commons Logging - Internal Logs

+## 40 Health indicator statuses severity order

+By default property `management.health.status.order` has these values:

+`DOWN`, `OUT_OF_SERVICE`, `UP`, `UNKNOWN`

+This means that, from left to right, the aggregated state is calculated by the existence of one instance.

+Examples:

+1. All Unknown and one up => UP
+2. All UP and one DOWN => DOWN
+3. All Unknown, one out of service and one down => DOWN

 ---

 [Back](../index.md) | [Index](./index.md) | [General Reminders](./Reminders.md) | [Spring Boot](./SpringBoot.md) | [Spring Boot Actuator](./SpringBootActuator.md) | [Goals](./Goals.md)